NatalieLouise91/Market_Place_Application/README.md

 ### Loaning Objects

 This functionality gives users the ability to loan objects that are available from other museums.
 It operates similar to a sale whereby once the user selects loan item they are required to pay for the loan period.
-Each object has a loan price, which varies according to the loan timeframe (3-month loan, 4-month loan, 5-month loan and 6-month loan).
 The loan price does not cover any additional costs such as security, condition reporting, and environmental controls that are billed to the borrower for the period of the loan.

 ## Targeted Audience